KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Responses to requests for volunteers and donations
 * Other relevant numbers

-Pretty Prairie, Central Kansas, West of Wichita

-North of Kingman, South of Hutchinson, near the Amish community of Yoder
+Pretty Prairie, in Central Kansas, West of Wichita, North of Kingman, South of Hutchinson, near the Amish community of Yoder

 ![](google-maps-and-trends/google-map-pretty-prairie-wichita.png)